-Not everyone wants to pay a never-ending subscription to use Office, so it's great news that Microsoft will update its non-cloud version of Office in 2018.
-It will be called Office 2019 and here's what we know so far about its release date and features.
+Not everyone wants to pay a never-ending subscription to use Office, so it's great news that Microsoft will update its desktop Office in 2018.
+Office 2019 will arrive later this year - but only for Windows 10, Microsoft has confirmed in a blog post.

 At the moment, there is no confirmed price for the new version of Office.
 The only real yardstick is how much the existing version will set you back.

-If you wanted to pick up the full Office suite today, you’d be looking at the single-user Office Home & Student 2016 for PC edition, which costs £119.99.
+If you wanted to pick up the full Office suite today, you’d be looking at the single-user Office Home & Student 2016 for PC edition, which costs £119.99 and is available to buy here.
 The package contains Word, Excel, Powerpoint, and OneNote, but not Outlook, Publisher, Access, Skype, or OneDrive.

 For those who want everything, the only option is Office365.
-Presently this costs £59.99 per year for a one-user license, or you could opt for the monthly fee of £5.99.
-The five-user variant is a little more, at £79.99 or £7.99 per month.
+Presently this costs £59.99 per year for a one-user license (available here), or you could opt for the monthly fee of £5.99.
+The five-user variant is a little more, at £79.99 or £7.99 per month (available here).

 It really is a very tempting proposition if you use the software for work or just regularly at home.